fadeevab/design-patterns-rust/behavioral/command/README.md

 **Command** is behavioral design pattern that converts requests or simple operations into objects.

-A specific thing about Command Pattern implementation in 🦀 Rust is that a command instance should NOT hold a permanent reference to global context, instead the latter should be passed from top to down as a mutable parameter of the "`execute`" method:
+In 🦀 Rust, a command instance should _NOT hold a permanent reference to global context_, instead the latter should be passed _from top to down as a mutable parameter_ of the "`execute`" method:

 ```rust
 fn execute(&mut self, app: &mut cursive::Cursive) -> bool;